ProceduresGovernment

 #permalink to section

-At third quarter of 2024, the male workforce in Coordinators and Department Heads in Agricultural, Industrial Production, Construction and Maintenance represented the 79.4% of the employed population and women 20.6%.
-The male workforce was higher in the age group of 35 to 44 years (42.9k), while the female workforce was higher in the age group of 25 to 34 years (12.3k).
+At first quarter of 2025, the male workforce in Coordinators and Department Heads in Agricultural, Industrial Production, Construction and Maintenance represented the 72.2% of the employed population and women 27.8%.
+The male and female workforce was higher in the age group 35 to 44 years (37k men and 15.9k women).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.